coastwatch-training/CoastWatch-Tutorials/work-with-timeseries-satellite-data/R/timeseries_satellite_data.md

 # Create and plot timeseries

-> notebook filename \| timeseries\_satellite\_data.Rmd
-> history \| Created May 2021: converted to R notebook from
-> Timeseries\_CHL.R
+> Updated August 2023 <br/>

+## Objective

-This example extracts a time-series of monthly satellite chlorophyll data for the period of 1997-present from four different monthly satellite datasets:
+This exercise will show how to extract a time-series of monthly satellite chlorophyll data for the period of 1997-present from four different monthly satellite datasets:

 - SeaWiFS, 1997-2012 (ID = erdSWchlamday)
 - MODIS, 2002-present (ID = erdMH1chlamday)
 - VIIRS, 2012-present (ID = nesdisVHNSQchlaMonthly)
 - OC-CCI, 1997-2017, a blended product that merges multiple satellite missions (ID = pmlEsaCCI50OceanColorMonthly)

-The exercise demonstrates the following techniques:
+## The tutorial demonstrates the following techniques

--   Using **xtracto\_3D** to extract data from a rectangular area of the ocean over time
+- Using **xtracto_3D** to extract data from a rectangular area of the ocean over time
 - Using **rerddap** to retrieve information about a dataset from ERDDAP
 - Comparing results from different sensors
 - Averaging data temporally and spatially
 - Producing scatter plots
 - Producing line plots
 - Drawing maps with satellite data using **ggplot**

 ## Install required packages and load libraries